How to Install Docker on Debian 12, 11, or 10

 This command alters the Docker service settings, preventing it from initiating automatically at system boot.

 Utilizing systemd commands, you can effectively manage the Docker service on your Debian system, providing a high degree of control over Docker’s operational behavior.
-The following sections will dive into more specifics about utilizing Docker and managing Docker containers and images.
+The following sections will dive into more specifics about utilizing and managing Docker containers and images.

 In this guide portion, we delve into setting up Docker configurations.
 This includes managing Docker as a non-root user, which enhances security, and altering the default logging driver to better suit your needs.